 Of course, you don’t have to limit yourself to YouTube, there are a number of platforms out there.
 One of the most unusual is Google Hangouts, which lets you set up video conferencing with users, collaborators, and others.
 You can share videos (as well as text and presentations) through Google Hangouts plus you can record everything, thus creating a video to share.

 I did this with a classroom of students.
 We brought in Michael Stelzner and Mari Smith as guest speakers, allowing students to learn from these amazing social media experts and ask questions.
 I recorded the Hangout (I used Camtasia, but Hangouts now support recording) and created videos to share on YouTube and my blog.

-Vine is another interesting video sharing option.
-Consisting of short (6 second), looping videos, Vine is exploding in popularity, especially among young adults.
+Vine is another interesting video-sharing option.
+Consisting of short (6 seconds), looping videos, Vine is exploding in popularity, especially among young adults.

 We welcome the opportunity to show you how we can make your marketing SIZZLE with our data-driven, results-oriented marketing strategies.
 Sign up for our FREE newsletter, get our FREE guide to creating an awesome website, or contact us for more information on hiring us.